What is melatonin?

 What happens if I have too much or too little melatonin?

 The body’s natural melatonin level tends to go down as we age.
 Low levels of melatonin can also be caused by not having enough sleep, travelling across time zones, doing shift work and taking some medicines.
-Coffee, alcohol and nicotine can also lower melatonin levels.
+Caffeine, alcohol and nicotine can also lower melatonin levels.

 How can I adjust my melatonin levels?

-Watching TV or using tablets, smartphones, laptops, or other electronic devices before bed can make it more difficult to fall asleep.
+Watching TV or using tablets, smartphones, laptops or other electronic devices before bed can make it more difficult to fall asleep.
 The artificial blue light from these types of devices suppresses the release of melatonin.